msvdsudarsan/ann-singular-matrix-differential-systems/README.md

 # ann-singular-matrix-differential-systems
-Physics-Informed Neural Networks for Singular Matrix Differential Systems Update README

-# Physics-Informed Neural Networks for Singular Differential Systems

-This repository contains MATLAB implementations of Physics-Informed Neural Networks (PINNs) for solving singular differential systems.
+This repository presents MATLAB implementations of Physics-Informed Neural Networks (PINNs) for the numerical solution of singular matrix differential systems.

-The focus is on numerical solution strategies rather than benchmark optimization or dataset-driven learning.
+The emphasis is on physics-driven computational modeling rather than data-driven training or benchmark-oriented optimization.

 ---

 ## Problem Classes Covered

-The implemented examples include:
+The repository includes PINN-based solvers for the following classes of problems:

-- Singularly perturbed boundary value problems with boundary layers
+- Singularly perturbed boundary value problems exhibiting boundary layer behavior
-- Delay differential equations of pantograph type
+- Pantograph-type delay differential equations
-- Matrix-valued differential equations arising in control theory
+- Matrix-valued differential equations arising in control and dynamical systems

-These problems are known to be challenging for traditional numerical methods due to stiffness, delay effects, and structural constraints.
+These problem classes are well known to be challenging for classical numerical schemes due to stiffness, delay effects, and structural constraints.

 ---

-## Methodology
+## Methodological Overview

-The approach follows a physics-informed learning paradigm:
+The implemented framework follows a physics-informed learning strategy:

-- Neural networks approximate the unknown solution
+- Neural networks are used to approximate the unknown solution functions
-- Governing differential equations are enforced through loss functions
+- Governing differential equations are enforced directly through residual-based loss functions
 - Derivatives are computed using automatic differentiation
-- Boundary and initial conditions are embedded or penalized during training
+- Boundary and initial conditions are imposed either through penalty terms or analytical embedding

-No external training data is required.
+- No external training data is required

+This approach yields mesh-free solvers that adapt naturally to stiff dynamics and complex solution structures.

 ---

 ## Repository Structure

----

-## Usage

-1. Open MATLAB (or MATLAB Online)
-2. Navigate to the `matlab/` directory
-3. Run the scripts individually to reproduce results

-All scripts are self-contained and can be executed independently.

----

-## Notes

-The implementations are intended for academic and educational purposes.

-Users are encouraged to modify network size, training parameters, and collocation strategies to explore problem-dependent behavior.

----

-## License

-This repository is shared for research and academic use.
-Add repository README